NVIDIA/OptiX_Apps/README.md

 The **GLTF_renderer** must be built as a standalone solution directly from the `GLTF_renderer/CMakeLists.txt` because it uses the native CMake LANGUAGES CUDA feature to build an application which uses native CUDA kernels compiled to binary code and called with the CUDA runtime chevron `<<<>>>` operator, as well as OptiX device code translated to OptiX-IR or PTX modules, which is done via a CMake `Object Library`.

-Also note that the GLTF_renderer OptiX device code modules are only copied into the `GLTF_renderer_core` foder next to the current build target executable when the **INSTALL** target is built.
+Also note that the GLTF_renderer OptiX device code modules are only copied into the `GLTF_renderer_core` folder next to the current build target executable when the **INSTALL** target is built.
 That can be done automatically when enabling it inside the MSVS **Build -> Configuration Manager** dialog.
 It will then always copy only the changed modules on each build.
 (I have not found a better automatic method under the multi-target build system, where target file names are only provided as generator expressions).
 Unfortunately that INSTALL build option needs to be re-enabled every time the CMakeLists.txt is changed.

 **Windows**